with clear helpful information

 Coming Soon Around the World

-In partnership with major brands and retailers, Loop is currently available in the Mid-Atlantic United States and Paris.
-In 2020, Loop‘s expansion will continue across the United States and internationally, including the United Kingdom, Canada, Germany, and Japan.
+In partnership with major brands and retailers, Loop is currently available in the Nationwide United States and Paris and UK.
+In 2020, Loop‘s expansion will continue internationally, including, Canada, Germany, and Japan.

-Wishing every one and all of us a successful outcome – end of the COVID-19 pandemic.
+Wishing every one, yes, all of us a successful outcome to the COVID-19 pandemic.

 COVID 19 and Recovery posts: